Z-F-x/gnulinux-utils/README.md

 > - Proper keybindings must also be set up for `ls` and `cd` to run `ls_dynamic` and `cdw` respectively.

 # gnulinux-utils
-A collection of shell scripts designed to automate system operations and enhance workflow within the GNU/Linux terminal environment
+A collection of shell scripts designed to automate system operations and enhance workflow within the GNU/Linux terminal environment.

 ## Contents
 - `audio-and-video-playback` –
 Play audio and video directly in (audio) from (video) terminal.
 - `cdw` –
-Track the 25 most used file paths
+Track the 25 most used file paths.
 - `ls_dynamic` –
 Adds the `ls_dynamic` function when navigating with `cd`.
 It clears screen and runs eza with icons, which displays content of current path—relieving the user from having to run `dir`, `tree`, or `ls` manually to see the content of the navigated directory.
 - `ls_ft` –
- List the content of current directory by file extension
+ List the content of current directory by file extension.
 - `ls_open` –
 A function that displays all navigable subdirectories within the current directory.
 - `mount-unmount-drives` –
-Mount and unmount external drives
+Mount and unmount external drives.
 - `mv_files` –
 shorthand for bulk moving all files and folders, all folders or all files respectively.
 - `terminal_bookmarks` –